CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Introduction

 \section{Introduction}

-Autoregressive large language models (LLMs) using transformer architecture have excelled in tasks, likes dialogue systems \citep{yi2024survey}, chatbots \citep{achiam2023gpt}, intelligent agents \citep{Wang_2024}, and code generation \citep{gu2023llm}.
+Large language models (LLMs) using transformer architecture have excelled in many tasks, likes chatbots \citep{achiam2023gpt, yi2024survey} and intelligent agents \citep{Wang_2024}.
 However, the quadratic computational cost inherent in the transformer’s self-attention mechanism poses significant challenges for practical deployment.
 To mitigate this, LLMs often use a Key-Value (KV) cache, which stores intermediate results from the self-attention mechanism.
-Each KV cache entry corresponds to the KV states of a past token, thus allowing for the bypassing of recomputation of these tokens during autoregressive generation.
-However, as sequence lengths increase, the number of KV cache entries expands dramatically.
-This expansion not only leads to considerable GPU memory overhead but also significantly increases I/O latency, hindering the deployment in real-world applications \citep{sun2024triforce}.
+Each KV cache entry corresponds to the KV states of a past token, thus allowing for bypassing the recomputation during autoregressive generation.
+However, as sequence lengths increase, the number of cache entries expands dramatically.
+This not only leads to considerable GPU memory overhead but also significantly increases I/O latency, hindering the real-world deployment \citep{sun2024triforce,zhang2026efficientinferencelargevisionlanguage}.